magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 Let's contextualize this concept within the `valip` library by analyzing its dependencies starting from the ones catheterized by a very clear role.
-All the `boot` tasks play a role in the building, test and deployment of a library, but they are not consumed by an application using the library itself.
+All the `boot` tasks play a role in the building, testing and publishing of a library, but they are not consumed by an application using the library itself.
 We can safely say that all of them should have the `:scope` set to `"test"`